Louisville Zoo: Gorilla Forest

 The zoo was awarded the 2003 Association of Zoos and Aquariums Exhibit Award for its 4 acre exhibit "Gorilla Forest".
 The exhibit currently houses a troop of eight western lowland gorillas, and a pygmy hippopotamus.
 Inside the circular Gorilla Sanctuary, visitors are separated only by glass and can get nose-to-nose with the gorillas.

 Several different outdoor vantage points are available from which to see the gorillas playing and relaxing.
-In October 2022 female gorilla Helen passed away, at the time of her death she was the second oldest gorilla in history being born in Cameroon in 1958, she was known as the "Grand Dame" of the gorilla world.
+In October 2022, one female gorilla named Helen died, and at the time of her death she was the second oldest gorilla in history being born in Cameroon in 1958.
+She was also known as the "Grand Dame" of the gorilla world.

 HerpAquarium

-The HerpAquarium features over 100 species of reptiles, amphibians, and fish, from around the world including boa constrictors, Gila monsters, panther chameleons, Chinese alligators and black piranhas.
+The HerpAquarium features over 100 species of reptiles, amphibians, and fish, from around the world including boa constrictors, Gila monsters, panther chameleons, and black piranhas.

-A notable resident of the HerpAquarium is a 9.5 ft rare albino American alligator named King Louie he is named after King Louis XVI of France, after whom the city of Louisville is also named.
+A notable resident of the HerpAquarium is a 9.5 ft rare male albino American alligator named King Louie.
+He is named after King Louis XVI of France, after whom the city of Louisville is also named.
 Louie was hatched at the St. Augustine Alligator Farm Zoological Park.

 The Louisville Zoo currently houses a group of critically endangered Panamanian golden frogs.
 The zoo is working to preserve this species of frog from extinction.
 Their numbers have declined in the wild partly due to the chytrid fungus and habitat destruction.
 On March 31, 2006, the zoo added a group of seven common vampire bats obtained from the Philadelphia Zoo, and another ten from the Sedgwick County Zoo were added to the group in late May 2006.
 Eventually, the exhibit will house around 40 bats.
 The exhibit is designed to look like an old mine shaft.